maniacalhamster/Math95/hw4.md

 ## Questions

-1. You ahve 1176 identical square pieces.
-Can yo uuse all the pieces to construct a stair-like structure?
+1. You have 1176 identical square pieces.
+Can you use all the pieces to construct a stair-like structure?

 2. Justify any formulas you used while solving part 1